 Mother – You’re rehearsing on Monday aren’t you with them.

-So you obviously have your own shows coming up?
+You obviously have your own shows coming up, where can people see you?

 I’m actually supporting Jack & Joel (supported last week).
 I’ve never met them before in my life, they came up to me the other day and said ‘do you want to support us?’
 I was like where are you playing and they said the O2 Academy at Islington and I was like yep I’ll support you.
 I’m playing an exclusive piano bar show in Oxford in the theatre and that’s going to be really cool because it’s a really intimate gig, it’s like 800 people max and it’s going to be an hour of me taking all the songs back to their roots, it’s an opportunity to play live behind a grand piano again.
 I’ve got plans for a couple of headline shows around the UK at the end of this summer, also some big plans for later on in the year, something else regarding shows.